avkondrat/SmartGarden/README.md

-Sensor and Gateway kit for wireless (based on NRF24) soil condition monitoring with data transfer to the IOT platform.
-Check out the WiKi project https://github.com/avkondrat/SmartGarden/wiki
+This low cost kit for creating battery low power sensors and a gateway for wireless (based on the NRF24) monitoring of soil condition with Wifi data transmission to the IOT platform.
+Please, read WiKi (RUS) project https://github.com/avkondrat/SmartGarden/wiki